Why I Launched StartU

 StartU’s events are designed to build more connectivity across disciplines, and ultimately generate a healthier mix of companies that disrupt both technology and industry at each of its schools.

 In March, StartU held its first event for Penn student entrepreneurs and Philadelphia area venture capital investors.
 In collaboration with Techstars we brought in investors and founders from across the entire university ecosystem – which is essential to ensure that Penn births quality companies across sectors.
+Similarly, this month, we held an event in Boston with Eric Paley, a prominent early stage investor at Founder Collective and one of the earliest investors in Uber.

+Eric Paley (GP Founder Collective) Leads Fireside Chat at StartU’s Harvard & MIT Launch Event

 Michael Aronson, GP at Red & Blue Ventures (left) and Maya Baratz, Managing Director at Techstars (middle) at StartU x Penn Launch Event

-StartU looks forward to similar events at Harvard, MIT, and Stanford, where it will bring in investors like Keith Rabois (PayPal Mafia, GP at Khosla Ventures, & former COO of Square) and Eric Paley (GP at Founder Collective) as well as tech media gurus like Josh Constine (Editor at TechCrunch).
+StartU looks forward to similar events at Stanford and Berkeley; at Stanford, we are hosting a fireside chat with Keith Rabois (PayPal Mafia, GP at Khosla Ventures, & former COO of Square), moderated by Josh Constine (Editor at TechCrunch).

 Our Audience: Investors, Founders, and Startup Enthusiasts